AmmieJangra/SoC/README.md

 **19b090003**

 Compuatational Geomtery was initially used for pattern recognintion.
 It has also been used often to describe algorithms for manipulating curves and surfaces in solid modeling.
-Though it is widely being used in design and analysis of algorithms, in this project, I will try to mainly focus on multidimensional aspects using computational geometry.
+Though it is widely being used in design and analysis of algorithms, in this project, I will try to mainly focus on Applications of Computational Geometry in Geographic Information System(GIS).
 Because of its history, the field of computational geometry has focused mostly on problems in 2-dimensional space and to a lesser extent in 3-dimensional space.
 When problems are considered in multi-dimensional spaces, it is usually assumed that the dimension of the space is a small constant (say, 10 or lower).
 However, it is a limitation of Computational Geometry that it mostly deals with flat and straight surfaces, but it is possible to approximate curved objects with piecewise planar polygons or polyhedra.
 This assumption has freed computational geometry to deal with the combinatorial elements of most of the problems, as opposed to dealing with numerical issues.
 This is one of the things that makes computational geometry fun to study, you do not have to learn a lot of analytic or differential geometry to do it.
-The key resources, which I have been using so far for pre-requisites, include [these notes](https://www.cs.umd.edu/~mount/754/Lects/754lects.pdf)(geometrical), and [this book](https://archive.org/details/designanalysisof00ahoarich/page/n7/mode/2up) (algorithms).
+The key resources, which I have been using so far for pre-requisites, include [these notes](https://www.cs.umd.edu/~mount/754/Lects/754lects.pdf)(geometrical), and [this book](https://drive.google.com/file/d/1m-Yj02VNwB5sR8L85ZhdpgRmvqU73DuI/view?usp=sharing) (algorithms).

-Some topics, that I have studied so far( mostly graph theory), include :
+Some topics, that I have studied so far (mostly graph theory), include :
 - Convex hulls : A geometric set is convex if for every two points in the set, the line segment joining them is also in the set.
 One of the first problems identified in the field of computational geometry is that of computing the smallest convex shape, called the convex hull, that encloses a set of points.

 ![image](https://user-images.githubusercontent.com/82266064/114300808-9732b780-9adf-11eb-9773-04459d920655.png)